 SB 331 requires that producers and production companies make a slight alteration to their current NDA policy.
 If your current NDA template restricts signees from disclosing information, you must amend its language to specifically state that the document does not- in any way- prevent signees from disclosing information about activity that they have reason to believe is unlawful.

-With that small change, your NDA should be good to go, but it’s a best practice to always consult a lawyer.
+With that small change, your NDA should be good to go.
+However, as with all new employment laws, it’s a best practice to always consult a lawyer on matters of compliance.

 Critically, the restrictions set by SB 331 only go into effect for agreements that were entered on or after January 1, 2022.
 Previous agreements should require no reevaluation, provided that the documents followed all legal stipulations required at the time of signing.